 (b) the times and rate at which it is to be paid by instalments.

-(2) Except where paragraph (4) applies, a default judgment on a claim for a specified amount of money obtained on the filing of a request, will be judgment for the amount of the claim (less any payments made) and costs –
+(2) Except where paragraph (4) applies, a default judgment on a claim for a specified amount of money obtained on filing a request, will be judgment for the amount of the claim (less any payments made) and costs, to be paid –

-(a) to be paid by the date or at the rate specified in the request for judgment; or
+(a) by the date or at the rate specified in the request for judgment; or

 (b) if none is specified, immediately.

-(Interest may be included in a default judgment obtained by filing a request if the conditions set out in Rule 12.6 are satisfied)
+(Interest may be included in a default judgment obtained by filing a request if the conditions set out in rule 12.6 are satisfied)

-(Rule 45.4 provides for fixed costs on the entry of a default judgment)
+(See rule 45.4 for fixed costs on the entry of a default judgment)

-(3) Where the claim is for an unspecified amount of money a default judgment obtained on the filing of a request will be for an amount to be decided by the court and costs.
+(3) Where the claim is for an unspecified amount of money a default judgment obtained on the filing of a request will be for an amount to be decided by the court together with costs.

 (4) Where the claim is for delivery of goods and the claim form gives the defendant the alternative of paying their value, a default judgment obtained on the filing of a request will be judgment requiring the defendant to –

-(a) deliver the goods or (if he does not do so) pay the value of the goods as decided by the court (less any payments made); and
+(a) deliver the goods or (if they do not do so) pay the value of the goods as decided by the court (less any payments made); and

 (b) pay costs.